Bridge Loans: Everything You Need To Know

 Home Equity Line Of Credit (HELOC)

 A home equity line of credit, also known as a HELOC, allows you to borrow money against the equity in your home.
-A HELOC is a little like a credit card in that you might be approved for a certain amount but you’re only paying interest on the amount you use at any given time.
+A HELOC works like a credit card.
+You can borrow from the line of credit up to your credit limit and only pay interest on the amount you use during the draw period.

-While you may qualify for a lower interest rate than you would with a bridge loan, a HELOC may not be available to you once you put your house on the market.
-That’s because some lenders won’t grant a HELOC to someone whose house is currently for sale.
-If available, a HELOC can be used to make home improvements.
+While you may qualify for a lower interest rate than you would with a bridge loan, a HELOC may not be available once your house is on the market.
+Some lenders won’t approve a HELOC on a house for sale because it’s considered a less secure investment.
+A HELOC can be a valuable tool to finance home improvements, but it may not be suitable to bridge the gap between selling your current home and buying your new home.

 Home Equity Loan